Our doctoral students gain a global perspective on the profession as they receive guidance from faculty supervisors on two continents.

 This unique part-time doctoral program launched in 2008, and three doctoral students including Drs.
-Harlan and Wakimoto completed the San José Gateway PhD program in 2012, earning their Doctor of Philosophy in recognition of their erudition in a broad field of learning and for notable accomplishment in the field through an original and substantial contribution to knowledge.
+Harlan and Wakimoto completed the San José Gateway PhD program in 2012, and two additional graduates completed in 2013, earning their Doctor of Philosophy in recognition of their erudition in a broad field of learning and for notable accomplishment in the field through an original and substantial contribution to knowledge.

 For more information about the San José Gateway PhD Program, we invite you to visit the following web pages: